Use case / couples

 YNAB

-YNAB's paid plan supports household sharing.
-Many couples report it as transformative for financial communication - requires talking about money regularly.
+YNAB supports household sharing on its paid plan.
+Many couples report it as transformative for financial communication.

 Watch out for

-Paid plan required ($99/year).
+Paid only.
 Significant time commitment for both partners.

 Practical tips for budgeting as a couple